-The summer travel season is right around the corner which means it’s prime time to cash in on those miles or points you’ve racked up with your rewards credit card.
+When travel season hits you will want to cash in on those miles or points you’ve racked up with your rewards credit card.
 It’s great that you have a rewards credit card, but if you don’t know how to redeem or maximize your points, you’re basically cheating yourself out of the goodies your card is offering.
-Today, I’m taking a look at the three biggest travel credit card mistakes that can cost you a free plane ticket.
+However, there are some mistakes that you could make that might cost you a free plane ticket.

 When it comes to how you can earn rewards with a travel credit card, you can go with one that offers a set number of points or miles on everything you spend.
 That’s a good choice if you want to keep things simple and earn rewards everywhere you go but you can get more mileage out of your card by choosing one that offers a tiered rewards structure.

 Did you know?
 Many credit cards require you to activate your rewards categories before you can earn more points.
 This is usually sent to you via email and all you have to do is click yes.

 For example, the FlexPerks Business Edge Travel Rewards Card from U.S. Bank pays out double points on the category you spend the most in during each billing cycle plus double points on most cell phone expenses.
 Currently, the categories are airline expenses, gas and office supplies.
 The card also offers triple points when you use it to make a charitable donation to a qualified organization and one point on everything else.

 When you’ve got a card that offers multiple ways to score rewards, the worst thing you can do is not max out your earnings in each category whenever possible.
 This is particularly true if you’ve got a card that rotates categories every quarter.